-- The handgrip: The grip is the housing for the D50's battery, and also serves as a comfortable handhold for your fingers. - Front lamp: This front-mounted source of illumination serves three different functions.
+- Sub-command dial: This is a secondary control dial used to supplement the main command dial on the back of the D70.
+It's used when two different, related settings can be made, as in manual exposure mode when the shutter speed is set using the main command dial, and the aperture is adjusted using the sub-command dial.
+Another example of this use is in setting the white balance (which controls how the D70 reacts to illumination sources of different colors, such as daylight and incandescent light).
+The main command dial flips among the different light-source types, while the subcommand dial fine-tunes those settings.
+Although you can "swap" the command dials (turning the sub-command dial into the command dial, and vice versa) using the D70's menus, it's best to leave them in their default configuration to start out. - Front lamp: This front-mounted source of illumination serves three different functions.
 Under dim lighting conditions that make autofocusing difficult, this light source can be set to cast a little extra light on your subject to assist the autofocus system.
 If you've set your camera to self-timer mode, so that a picture is taken after a short delay (or if you're using the optional remote control in delay mode), the lamp blinks in a pattern as a sort of countdown to the eventual exposure.
-Finally, this lamp also can send out a little blast of light shortly before a flash exposure, which can serve to close down the pupils of your subjects' eyes, and reduce the demon redeve effect.
+Finally, this lamp also can send out a little blast of light shortly before a flash exposure, which can serve to close down the pupils of your subjects' eyes, and reduce the demon redeye effect.